merrvve/eva/src/content/pages/people/index.md

 <br />

 ##### Francesco Venturi
 Francesco Venturi is the director and founding member of CRIV.
 Musician, voice artist, and researcher, he is a PhD candidate at Kingston University London, with a study on voice education and the access question.

 For the past decade, he has developed voice-based projects within and without the live arts, collaborating with institutions internationally and intersectionally.

-His interests encompass the relationship between voice and identity, opera studies, extended vocal techniques, critical musicology, music curation, somatics, transformability, and radical pedagogies.
+His interests encompass the relationship between voice and gender, opera, extended vocal techniques, critical musicology, music curation, somatics, transformability, and radical pedagogies.

-A spokesperson for the emerging field of Voice Studies, Venturi has been conducting courses, workshops, and seminars at universities and institutions Europe-wide, including Milan Conservatory, Goldsmiths University in London, Festival della Scienza in Genova, and Refuge Worldwide in Berlin.
-He published research in academic journals and authored the book "Creak: Theories and Practices of Pulse Phonation" (2024), the first monography dedicated to vocal fry.
-He served as an educational coordinator at the Teatro Donizetti in Bergamo and at Milano Musica in Milan and worked as a teacher trainer for projects such as Opera Domani.
+A spokesperson for the emerging field of voice studies, Venturi has been leading educational projects across Europe, including at the Milan Conservatory, Goldsmiths University, Festival della Scienza, and Refuge Worldwide Berlin.
+He worked as educational curator at Teatro Donizetti in Bergamo and Festival Milano Musica, and worked as a teacher trainer for projects such as OperaDomani.
+He published research in academic journals and edited the book "Creak: Theories and Practices of Pulse Phonation" (2024), the first monography dedicated to vocal fry.

-Very active as a concert organizer, he created the Microstagione festival in 2012 (Milan) and co-founded the venue Spettro in 2018 (Brescia).
-He is also a member of the editorial board of TURBA: The Journal for Global Practices in Live Arts Curation, since its foundation.
+An active concert organizer, he created the Microstagione festival in Milan (2012) and co-founded the venue Spettro in Brescia (2018).
+He is also on the editorial board of "TURBA: The Journal for Global Practices in Live Arts Curation".

-Venturi has been performing since age nine, initially as a percussionist and later as a singer.
-Currently, he alternates between opera singing and radical experimentation, and has collaborated with choirs like OperaLombardia, LaVerdi, and LaBarocca.
-He has lent his voice to award-winning films, artworks, podcasts, and one video game, and was the vocalist of duo Interlingua.
-He recently presented his last vocal performance "Urvoice" at Hangar Bicocca in Milan.
-As a composer, Venturi has created music for cinema, theatre, dance, and visual arts, including award-winning soundtracks such as that of "Stonebreakers" by Valerio Ciriaci, as well as productions by artists such as Rimini Protokoll.
-He has also created the shows "Donizetti On" for the Teatro Donizetti in Bergamo (2021-2023) and "ZAAZ" for the Teatro Nazionale in Milan.
+Venturi has performed since age nine.
+He alternates between opera and experimental singing, and has collaborated with choirs like OperaLombardia and LaVerdi.
+He has lent his voice to films, artworks, podcasts, and one video game, and was the vocalist of duo Interlingua.
+In 2023, he presented his vocal performance "Urvoice" at Hangar Bicocca in Milan.

+As a composer, Venturi has created music for cinema, live and visual arts, including award-winning soundtracks like "Stonebreakers" by Valerio Ciriaci (USA 2022), as well as productions by artists like Rimini Protokoll.
+In 2021, he created the show "Donizetti On" for the reopening of Teatro Donizetti.
+His music has been presented in institutions such as Palais de Tokyo in Paris and Teatro Nazionale in Milan.

-He holds degrees in composition from the Milan Conservatory, graphics from the Brera Academy, and musicology from Goldsmiths University, and was an artist in residence at the Antonio Ratti Foundation, Spinola-Banna Foundation, and Casa degli Artisti.
+He holds degrees in composition from the Milan Conservatory, graphics from the Brera Academy, and musicology from Goldsmiths University.
 He studied singing and voice with Guillermo Bussolini, Margaret Pikes, and Ermanna Montanari.
 <br />
 <br />